codemasher/hoyolab-daily-checkin/Readme.md

 	<img alt="The repository secrets" style="width: 550px; height: auto;" src="https://raw.githubusercontent.com/codemasher/hoyolab-daily-checkin/main/.github/images/repo-secrets.png">
 </p>

-It's important that you *do not log out from the Hoyolab account* - logging out will invalidate the token and you will need to repeat the previous steps and update it.
+It's important that you *do not log out from the Hoyolab account* - logging out will invalidate the token, and you will need to repeat the previous steps and update the secret(s).
 The token may expire, in which case you also need to repeat the procedure.

 #### Edit the workflow file